 Burke added: “I’m also very excited to have the AMEC workgroup launch additional planning resources at the summit that will enable communications professionals to establish a solid foundation of measurable success and take the angst out of planning for their team.”

 The AMEC Summit takes place virtually 26-27 May.
-To book your ticket with a PRovoke reader’s discount, register here, quoting code SUMMITPROVOKEMEDIA, by Monday 24 May.
+To book your ticket with a PRovoke Media reader’s discount, register here, quoting code SUMMITPROVOKEMEDIA, by Monday 24 May.